Where to Stay in Siena: An Insider’s Guide to the top areas

 Best hotels in the Historic Centre of Siena

-The Grand Hotel Continental is one of the most unique hotels in Tuscany.
-Imagine waking up in a 17th-century building right in the heart of Siena, stepping out into a square steeped in history.
-This 5-star luxury gem offers more than just a stay – it’s an experience!
+The Grand Hotel Continental is one of the most unique 5-star luxury hotels in Tuscany.
+A boutique stay in a 17th-century building right in the heart of Siena with frescos in most rooms.
+You will feel instantly transported to the Renaissance era.

 Here are other 2 great options: